by Carolyn Thomas ♥ @HeartSisters

 “Where did those wrinkles around my eyes come from?”

 And no wonder.
 Let’s face it: gravity is no friend to women of a certain age.
 Little jowly pouches begin to sag below what was once my strong jaw line.
 Eyelids droop inexplicably southward.
-And where once I could bounce a dime off each tricep now hangs delicately crepe paper-like flab.
+And where once I could bounce a dime off each tricep now hangs delicate crepe paper-like flab.

 Week in and week out, I read the same women’s magazine headlines at the grocery checkout that all women do, such as: